MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/telemetry-diagnostics-extension.md

 After you've configured the extension, it can continue to function even if the ARC agent fails for any reason.
 Meaning the extension only requires the ARC agent installation initially, and it can continuously operate even if the agent isn't running.

 > [!NOTE]
-> This extension installs the Geneva Monitoring agent on all the cluster nodes.
+> This extension installs the Geneva Monitoring Agent on all the cluster nodes.

 ### Flow of events

-1. When you trigger the extension installation the installation, and Watchdog Service start.
+1. When you trigger the extension installation, the installation, and Watchdog Service start.

     - The purpose of the Watchdog Service is to monitor the GMA process and ensure that it runs as expected.

     - The Watchdog Service periodically checks the status of the GMA process and takes appropriate action if it detects any issues or errors.
 For example, if the GMA process stops running or becomes unresponsive the Watchdog Service attempts to restart the process automatically or triggers a notification alert.

-    - Use the Watchdog Service to help monitor the GMA process to ensure that the extension is functioning as intended and to address issues promptly.

     - The Watchdog Service helps improve the reliability and availability of the extension and supports the smooth operation of stamp clusters in the Azure Stack HCI environment.

-2. Then, the installation creates a tenant JSON for telemetry and diagnostics.
+2. The installation creates a tenant JSON for telemetry and diagnostics.

     - The JSON file contains information about the identity parameters of the stamp cluster, such as the Azure Resource Manager (ARM) resource URI and Stamp ID, to help identify which stamp the data belongs to.

     - To obtain these identity parameters, the installation process makes use of the `Get-AzureStackHCI` cmdlet.
 Use this cmdlet to retrieve information about the Azure Stack HCI environment, including details about the stamp cluster.

-3. Next, the GMA process starts.
+3. The GMA process starts.

 4. A scheduled task during installation runs every hour to fetch the telemetry status from the `Get-AzureStackHCI` cmdlet.